skellis46/slipbox/two women dancing.md

 > In similar fashion, we also see TikTok enacting what Sianne Ngai would call a “capitalist gimmick.”3 This gimmick “is both a wonder and a trick.
 It is a form we marvel at and distrust, admire and disdain, whose affective intensity for us increases precisely because of this ambivalence.”4 These critical frames could not be more relevant in 2020 and beyond.[@blancoborelli-2021-tiktok p.298]

+Intensity increases because of the ambivalence?
+Really?
+How do they know this?
+Like it's doing something transgressive?
+I imagine if capitalism had a face it would smile deeply at these claims for increased affective intensity.
+I have you right where I want you.
 This is one of the tremendous paradoxes of our time: it undermines the binary of the focal thing vs device paradigm. (blanco borelli and xx mention this ambivalence) I didn't need to see the mediated, algorithm-ed, commodification of their dancing (even though I could see it to a certain extent in the movement -- they were mimicking).
 I could imagine their filmic ghosts on that small screen; the framing, the dancing.

 I would like to make sense of what I saw that day.
 In this writing I try to make sense of what I saw that day through _awe_ (note link to Kaufman's Transcend here).
 I want to recognise and describe the patterns of their trio (two people and a smartphone), and how these patterns might matter to people who make films, and particularly those of us that make films in and around dance and movement.
 Before I do this I need to paint a bleak picture.